NeokingdomDAO/dapp/README.md

 We use [Hypertune](https://www.hypertune.com/) to handle feature flags in our dapp.
 To update or add a new flag you need to be added to Hypertune by your teammates.

+To be able to override feature flags locally using the Vercel Toolbar you need to:

+- run `pnpm i -g vercel@latest` if not already installed
+- run `vercel link` and connect it to our existing project

 ### How to add or update a feature flag

 - Open the Hypertune project on your browser and make your changes